-The price inflation and investment rate of return assumptions were changed from 3.50% to 3.00% and 8.00% to 7.75% respectively.
+The price inflation and investment rate of return assumptions were changed from 3.50% to 3.00% and 8.00% to 7.75%, respectively.

-The assumed rate of interest credited to employee contributions was changed from 3.50% to 2.00%
+The assumed rate of interest credited to employee contributions was changed from 3.50% to 2.00%.

-The expectation of retired life mortality was changed to the RP-2014 Healthy Annuitant Blue Collar Mortality Table projected with Scale BB to 2022.
-Small adjustments were also made to the Mortality Table for Disable Lives.
+The expectation of retired life mortality was changed to the RP-2014 Healthy Annuitant Blue Collar Mortality Table projected with Scale BB to 2022 rather than projected with Scale BB to 2016, which was used prior to 2017.
+Small adjustments were also made to the Mortality Table for disabled lives.